-At all times the class teacher and SenCo will seek to work in partnership with parents so that specific targets may be agreed and recorded on an IEP.
+At all times the class teacher and SENDCo will seek to work in partnership with parents so that specific targets may be agreed and recorded on a Pupil Profile.

 Further assessments may be considered helpful and appropriate.
 It may be that a request for further assessment is made through the Local Authority.
-All the different options that may be available should be discussed thoroughly with parents, class teachers and the SENCo.
+All the different options that may be available should be discussed thoroughly with parents, class teachers and the SENDCo.

-b) Key Stages 1 and 2:
+Key Stages 1 and 2: